Jonathand77/actividad-simulacion2/README.md

 Use the -c flag to get the exact results when you are finished.

-   ✅ Para configurar una carga de trabajo en la que un trabajo aproveche las Reglas 4a y 4b y obtenga el 99% del tiempo de CPU, realicé lo siguiente:
+   ✅ To configure a workload where a job takes advantage of Rules 4a and 4b and obtains 99% of the CPU time, I performed the following:

-   1. Configuración de los trabajos:
+   1. Job Configuration:

-   ✅ Trabajo 1 (Job 0): Comienza en el tiempo 0 y tiene un tiempo de ejecución de 50 unidades de tiempo de CPU.
-Este trabajo no realiza operaciones de I/O (el parámetro ioFreq es 0).
-Al no realizar I/O, puede         aprovechar las reglas 4a y 4b, que permiten a un trabajo sin I/O obtener más tiempo de CPU.
+   ✅ Job 1 (Job 0): Starts at time 0 and has a runtime of 50 CPU time units.
+This job performs no I/O operations (the ioFreq parameter is 0).
+By not performing I/O, it can take advantage of rules 4a and 4b, which allow a job without I/O to obtain more CPU time.

-   ✅ Trabajo 2 (Job 1): Comienza en el tiempo 5 y tiene un tiempo de ejecución de solo 5 unidades de tiempo de CPU.
-Tampoco realiza I/O.
+✅ Job 2 (Job 1): Starts at time 5 and has a runtime of only 5 CPU time units.
+It also performs no I/O.

-   2. Parámetros del Scheduler:
+2. Scheduler Parameters:

-   ✅ Utilicé 2 colas (-n 2), donde ambos trabajos compiten por el tiempo de CPU.
-La cola 0 tiene mayor prioridad, lo que permite que el trabajo sin I/O (Trabajo 1) obtenga más tiempo de CPU debido a las reglas 4a y 4b.
+✅ I used two queues (-n 2), where both jobs compete for CPU time.
+Queue 0 has a higher priority, allowing the non-I/O job (Job 1) to get more CPU time due to rules 4a and 4b.

-   ✅ Activé las Reglas 4a y 4b utilizando el parámetro -S, lo que hace que los trabajos sin I/O obtengan más tiempo de CPU, ya que no son interrumpidos por operaciones de I/O.
+✅ I enabled Rules 4a and 4b using the -S parameter, which causes the non-I/O jobs to get more CPU time since they are not interrupted by I/O operations.

-   ✅ Establecí un tiempo de ejecución de 50 unidades para el trabajo 1, lo que le da una gran ventaja de CPU sobre el trabajo 2, que solo requiere 5 unidades.
+✅ I set a runtime of 50 units for Job 1, giving it a significant CPU advantage over Job 2, which only requires 5 units.

-   3. Comando utilizado:
+3. Command used:

 python mlfq.py -n 2 -l 0,50,0:5,5,0 -S -m 0 -i 0 -M 0

-   4. Explicación de cómo se obtiene el 99% del tiempo de CPU para el trabajo 1:
+4. Explanation of how job 1 obtains 99% of the CPU time:

-   ✅El Trabajo 1 (con un tiempo de ejecución de 50 unidades de CPU) no realiza I/O, por lo que no es interrumpido por operaciones de I/O, y puede continuar ejecutándose durante un largo período de tiempo sin ser bloqueado.
+✅Job 1 (with a runtime of 50 CPUs) does not perform I/O, so it is not interrupted by I/O operations and can continue running for an extended period without being blocked.

-   ✅ Debido a las Reglas 4a y 4b activadas por el parámetro -S, el sistema prioriza el trabajo 1 para que se ejecute durante más tiempo, lo que le permite obtener 99% del tiempo de CPU en comparación con el           trabajo 2, que tiene solo 5 unidades de CPU.
+✅ Due to Rules 4a and 4b triggered by the -S parameter, the system prioritizes job 1 to run longer, allowing it to obtain 99% of the CPU time compared to job 2, which has only 5 CPUs.

-   5. Resultado esperado:
+5. Expected Result:

-   ✅ Trabajo 1: Utiliza casi todo el tiempo de CPU, ya que no realiza I/O y se beneficia de las reglas antiguas, obteniendo alrededor del 99% del tiempo de CPU.
+✅ Job 1: Uses almost all of the CPU time, as it does not perform I/O and benefits from the legacy rules, obtaining around 99% of the CPU time.

-   ✅ Trabajo 2: Utiliza solo una pequeña fracción del tiempo de CPU (aproximadamente el 1%), debido a su corto tiempo de ejecución y a que no interfiere significativamente con el Trabajo 1.
+✅ Job 2: Uses only a small fraction of the CPU time (approximately 1%) due to its short execution time and the fact that it does not significantly interfere with Job 1.

-   📌 Este comportamiento demuestra cómo un trabajo puede "aprovechar" el planificador mediante el uso de las Reglas 4a y 4b para obtener la mayor parte del tiempo de CPU, logrando así el objetivo de obtener el 99% del tiempo de CPU durante el intervalo de ejecución.
+📌 This behavior demonstrates how a job can "leverage" the scheduler by using Rules 4a and 4b to obtain the majority of the CPU time, thereby achieving the goal of obtaining 99% of the CPU time during the execution interval.
    </details>
    <br>